The Rev. Rachel Endicott

 206-523-7476, ext.
 303

-Rebecca attended the Annie Wright Schools (Tacoma, WA) followed by Mount Holyoke College (South Hadley, MA) and Yale Divinity School (New Haven, CT).
-Following divinity school, she spent a year as the Multi-Faith Coordinator in the Office of Chaplain at Columbia University (NYC).
-Wanting to return to the PNW, she joined Saint Andrew’s staff.
-Enjoying chaplaincy, she became an Episcopal Chaplain at both the Annie Wright Schools and the University of Washington.
-She then went onto serve on the Bishop’s staff in the Diocese of Olympia as the Canon for Faith Formation: 35 and Under.
-After five years on their staff and a year as the administrative priest at Saint Matthew-San Mateo Episcopal Church (Auburn, WA), she served as rector at Saint Philip’s Episcopal Church (Marysville, WA).
+A native of Tacoma, Rebecca attended Annie Wright Schools followed by Mount Holyoke College and Yale Divinity School.
+Subsequent to divinity school, she spent a year as the Program Coordinator in the Office of Chaplain at Columbia University and as the Program Associate in the Chaplain’s Office at Yale University.
+Wanting to return to the PNW, she joined Saint Andrew’s staff as the Director of Children, Youth, and Families and upon ordination became our Associate Rector.
+Having a passion for chaplaincy, she became the Episcopal Chaplain at both the Annie Wright Schools and the University of Washington.
+She then served as the Canon for Faith Formation: 35 and Under in The Episcopal Diocese of Olympia.
+After five years on the Bishop’s staff and a year as the Priest-in-Charge at Saint Matthew-San Mateo Episcopal Church in Auburn.
+Rebecca served as rector of Saint Philip’s Episcopal Church in Marysville prior to returning to our parish.

-When not at church, you can find Rebecca and her wife, Cara, on the water.
+When not at church, you can find Rebecca and her wife, Cara, along with their son, William, adventuring as a family of three and whenever possible, out on the water.

 Tim is a native Northwesterner and PK (preacher’s kid), raised in Tacoma.
 He began playing for church services in junior high, and studied organ and piano at Pacific Lutheran University.
 An apprenticeship in organ building took him to New England, where he also continued his musical studies at New England Conservatory.